riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Roles.md

 ## Roles

-Through the Roles tab, Administrators are able to add,edit,delete the roles of the  application.
+Through the Roles page, Administrators are able to add,edit,delete the roles of the  application.
-We have basically two roles Administrator and Lecturer but we can add another ones
+We have basically two roles Administrator and Lecturer but we can add another ones .

 ![Roles](/img/roles.png)

 ___Creating a New Role___

-`To create a new role click on the Create a new role button.
-This will open the create role modal where you can specify the new role’s details .`
+`To create a new role click on the new role button.
+This will open the modal where you can specify the role details`

 1. Go to the  Roles page
 2. Click on the New Role button
 3. Fill the form and check the role permissions needed then submit the form
 4. A new role will be created with its permissions

    ![Roles](/img/New_roles.png)

 ___Rename the  Role name___

 `To Edit the role  , you must follow the following steps`

 1. Go to the Roles page
 2. Choose a role from the list then click on the rename button
 3. Enter the new role name then save the changes